atharvakej/DPBH-LogicGates/README.md

 ## Feedback

 We welcome feedback and suggestions for improving ClearInfo.
-If you have any questions, comments, or ideas, please contact us at [your-email@example.com](mailto:atharvados12121@gmail.com).
+If you have any questions, comments, or ideas, please contact us at [atharvakjnitb@gmail.com](mailto:atharvados12121@gmail.com).

 ---

-Feel free to customize this template to fit the specific details and features of your ClearInfo web extension.